dhughes/lluminary/README.md

 end
 ```

 You may provide an optional `description:` argument when registering a custom validation.
-If present (and non-nil), this description will be included in the generated LLM prompt under an **Additional Validations:** section.
+If present, this description will be included in the generated LLM prompt under an **Additional Validations:** section.
 This helps communicate important business rules or constraints to the LLM that are not easily expressed with standard validations.

 For example, the above schema will generate a prompt section like: